Announcement of Upcoming Accreditation Review Visit by the ACEN

 To re-apply to the nursing program, the re-admission application must be submitted six (6) weeks prior to desired re-admission date to the Nursing Advisor & Progressions Coordinator.
-Please meet with your nursing faculty advisor, to discuss remediation goals.
+Re-applying to the nursing department does not guarentee acceptance back into the nursing program.

 Once you are accepted into the Nursing Program, please review the following information below regarding required uniforms.